 It’s been 5 weeks since I’ve left Norwich on the very same date I arrived a year ago.
-Transitioning feels like jagged creeks and running detours but I am now about 7.5/9 Singapore and 0.5/9 elsewhere.
-There’s a 1.0 straddling a liminal space in which some clarity slowly twist into form.
-The state of movement evidence what is left behind, and it is in this left behind that I find something closer to truth.
+Returning so abruptly feels like climbing through jagged creeks in suffocating heat, but I am now about 7.5/9 in Singapore, 0.5 lost elsewhere.
+There’s a 1.0 straddling a liminal space in which some clarity is slowly twisting into form.
 My days now are full of uncertainty but also full with people.
 For that, I am grateful.
 I do not think it easy to find humans who make you realise it is possible to be yourself.
 Time with them keeps me focused on the larger picture, in both heart and mind.
 Advertisements

 Earlier this week, I had 45 minutes with Honor Harger for a profile piece, which you can read here.
 It brought me to an undiscovered universe of inquiry into and around intersections of art and science, as well as the undivorced roles of technology and culture.
 I’ve been trying to learn more through articles, research papers, podcasts, even sitting through videos—not an easy feat for an ADD kid.
 I won’t deny it.
 I’m totally geeking out.
 An example: About 37 years ago, Joy Division released their debut album Unknown Pleasures with a sleeve design that is pretty iconic: This is actually a reversal of the visual representation of the successive pulses from CP1919, the first pulsar discovered in 1967.
 Seeing the original image presented by Honor during her TEDxSingapore talk (without reference to Joy Division) was another geek-out moment for me.